When Agents are Powerful: Black Hole Search with Verification in Time-Varying Graphs: Algorithm using global communication

 \section{Algorithm using global communication}

-In this section, we provide an algorithm that solves the problem of 1-BHS using $\delta_{BH}+2$ many agents that are arbitrarily positioned at the nodes of the graph initially, and agents are equipped with global communication and 0-hop visibility.
+In this section, we present an algorithm that solves the $1$-BHSV problem using $\delta_{BH}+2$ agents, initially located at safe nodes of the graph, each equipped with global communication and $0$-hop visibility.
+Since the agents have $0$-hop visibility, they cannot detect whether an adjacent edge is missing.

-Our technique to solve BHS, in this case, is to first provide an exploration technique and then replace the exploration steps with cautious movement to prevent all the agents from entering into node $v_{BH}$.
-The exploration technique ensures that each node of the graph is visited by at least one agent.
-The cautious movement by the agents ensures the safe movement by the agents, i.e., to ensure that all the agents do not end up entering node $v_{BH}$.
-However, the implementation of this idea is non-trivial since all the agents are arbitrarily positioned in the initial configuration.
-To address this challenge, we first introduce a cautious movement strategy that can be executed by an agent even when it operates independently.
+Our approach to solving $1$-BHSV consists of two components: an exploration procedure and a cautious movement mechanism.
+The exploration procedure ensures that every node of the graph is visited by at least one agent, while the cautious movement mechanism guarantees safety by preventing all agents from simultaneously entering the node $v_{BH}$.
+However, implementing this approach is non-trivial, as the agents are initially positioned arbitrarily in the graph.
+To address this challenge, we first introduce a cautious movement strategy that can be executed independently by each agent.